15 Minutes A Day

 Three minutes before you go to bed, write down 3 things you are grateful for.
 Do not limit yourself.
 Feel free to include anything from your children to the sunshine.
 This gratitude exercise is important because it will give you the opportunity to go to bed focusing on what is good in your life.

 Now it’s your turn.
 Take 15 minutes a day to do these 5 things and before you know it you will be letting go of the old, reflecting on the new, planning for tomorrow, and living a life of gratitude.
-All necessary components of beginning to create a space to make room for the life you desire.
+All of these are components that activate your capacity to begin to create a space to make room for the life you truly desire.

 © Rhonda M. Ware UR Aware, LLC.